 If the change is related to I/Os, the user.pdc file appears in the I/O Attributes tab.
-The I/O PDC files are located in the proj>\constraints\io folder.
+The I/O PDC files are located in the cproj>\constraints\io folder.

-The Floorplanning PDC files are located in the proj>\constraints\fp folder.
+The Floorplanning PDC files are located in the folder.

-For details about Libero SoC PDC commands, refer to the PDC Commands User Guide (SmartFusion2, IGLOO2, RTG4), the coredocs.s3.amazonaws.com/Libero/12_0_0/Tool/pdc_ug.pdf, or the PDC Commands User Guide (PolarFire).
+For details about Libero SoC PDC commands, refer to the PDC Commands User Guide (SmartFusion2, IGLOO2, RTG4) or the PDC Commands User Guide (PolarFire).

 Chip Planner and I/O Editor can access and write to the same PDC file(s).
 If more than one of these tools are opened, making and saving changes from one tool is not allowed.
 This behavior prevents you from overwriting the constraints in the PDC file(s).
-A message alerts you to the modification conflict and identifies open tool(s) that must be closed.
+A message alerts you to the modification conflict and identifies open tool(s) that must be closed